Last updated on May 2nd, 2023 at 01:42 pm

-I ordered this one off Amazon a few months ago and while I don’t use it at every campsite I really like having the option for extra security.
+I ordered this one off Amazon a few months ago and while I don’t use it at every campsite, I really like having an option for extra security.
 I also like that it’s bright and obvious which tells would-be thieves to move along before they attempt anything at all.

 Always make sure that your home doesn’t look enticing to thieves.
-More often than not, thieves break in because they have seen high value items or are in a wealthier neighborhood, taking away that temptation and closing your blinds is a simple way to protect your RV, travel trailer, or Fifth Wheel.
+More often than not, thieves break in because they have seen high-value items or are in a wealthy neighborhood.
+Taking away that temptation and closing your blinds is a simple way to protect your RV, travel trailer, or Fifth Wheel.